The Amazing Race Canada: Legs

-In seasons 1, 2, and 8, a number of Express Passes bundled together was awarded to the winners of the first leg of the race; the team that won the Passes must give the other(s) away by a certain point later in the race.
-In season 1, Kristen & Darren won two Express Passes, one for themselves and gave the second one to Vanessa & Celina; Kristen & Darren ultimately did not use theirs.
-Vanessa & Celina used their Express Pass to bypass the Detour in Leg 4.
-In season 2, Natalie & Meaghan won two Express Passes, one for themselves and gave the second one to Pierre & Michel; Natalie & Meaghan used their Express Pass to bypass the Detour in Leg 3.
-Pierre & Michel used their Express Pass to bypass the Roadblock in Leg 6.
+In seasons 1, 2, and 8, a number of Express Passes bundled together was awarded to the winners of the first leg of the race; the team that won the Passes must give the other(s) away by a certain later point.
+In season 1, Kristen & Darren won two Express Passes, one for themselves and gave the second one to Vanessa & Celina.
+Kristen & Darren ultimately did not use theirs; Vanessa & Celina used their Express Pass to bypass the Detour in Leg 4.
+In season 2, Natalie & Meaghan won two Express Passes, one for themselves and gave the second one to Pierre & Michel.
+Natalie & Meaghan used their Express Pass to bypass the Detour in Leg 3; Pierre & Michel used their Express Pass to bypass the Roadblock in Leg 6.
 In season 8, Brendan & Connor won three Express Passes, one for themselves and gave one to Jesse & Marika and another to Franca & Nella.
 Brendan & Connor and Franca & Nella used their Express Passes to bypass the same final task in Leg 7; Jesse & Marika used their Express Pass to bypass the Detour in Leg 6.

 In seasons 3 and 4, the Express Pass was given out in an optional task in Leg 2 right before the Detour, allowing any team to possibly win it rather than it being a definite award for a first-place finish on the leg.
-In season 3, Hamilton & Michaelia won two passes, one for themselves and gave the second one to Brent & Sean; Hamilton & Michaelia immediately used their Express Pass to bypass the Detour in Leg 2.
-Brent & Sean used their Express Pass to bypass a task in Leg 7.
-In season 4, Steph & Kristen won two passes, one for themselves and gave the second one to Frankie & Amy; Steph & Kristen ultimately did not use theirs.
-Frankie & Amy used their Express Pass to bypass the Roadblock in Leg 6.
+In season 3, Hamilton & Michaelia won two passes, one for themselves and gave the second one to Brent & Sean.
+Hamilton & Michaelia immediately used their Express Pass to bypass the Detour in Leg 2; Brent & Sean used their Express Pass to bypass a task in Leg 7.
+In season 4, Steph & Kristen won two passes, one for themselves and gave the second one to Frankie & Amy.
+Steph & Kristen ultimately did not use theirs; Frankie & Amy used their Express Pass to bypass the Roadblock in Leg 6.

 In season 5, three separate Express Passes were available to be found during the Roadblock in Leg 2, allowing any three teams to possibly win one; or a team could win more than one Express Pass, but they must give the other(s) away by the end of Leg 3.
 Kenneth & Ryan found all three Passes, they gave one to Karen & Bert as a reward for help in a task later in Leg 2, and gave the other to Megan & Courtney early in Leg 3.
 Kenneth & Ryan used their Express Pass to bypass the Detour in Leg 3; Karen & Bert used their Express Pass to bypass a task in Leg 3; Megan & Courtney ultimately did not use theirs.